 2. Centrifugal Pumps

-- These pumps have higher hydraulic performance and efficiency than regenerative pumps.
+- Centrifugal pumps have a very high discharge than regenerative pumps.

 3. Submersible Pumps

 As the name goes by, you need to submerge these pumps completely in the water.